Skoice/skoice/README.md

 ## Installation

 Once you have downloaded our plugin, simply drop the file in the `plugins` folder of your Minecraft server and start it.
-Join the server with an account that has operator privileges (or `skoice.manage` permission) and follow the instructions that are sent to you.
+Join the server with an account that has operator privileges (or `skoice.manage` permission) and **follow the instructions that are sent to you**.

 Skoice is also available directly from the panels of many free Minecraft hosts.
 Thus, you can [get it on Alternos](https://alternos.org/addons/a/spigot/82861).